githubalekhya/Tweets-degree-of-profanity/README.md

 step10: Write a function to count the number of racial slur words present in the tweet
 step11: Put all the slur words in a column named "Slur Words" and Count the number of slur words using the above function and put it in a separate column named "Slur Words Count" in the dataframe
 step12: Calculate the degree of profanity by dividing number of slur words in a tweet to the total number of words in the tweet and add those values to a column named "Degree of Profanity"
-step13: Save the result (dataframe) to a new csv file
+step13: Save the result (dataframe) to a new csv file (In this case, the file is saved as "Profanity_check.csv")